repent/acromatic/README.md

 # acromatic

-Online tool to extract a list of acronyms from a document for definition.
+An online tool to extract a list of acronyms from a document for definition.

+See http://acromatic.uk for a usable online instance.